MicrosoftDocs/azure-devops-docs/docs/project/wiki/publish-repo-to-wiki.md

 ---
-title: PublishMarkdown files from a Git repository to a wiki in Azure DevOps
+title: Publish Markdown files from a Git repository to a wiki in Azure DevOps
 titleSuffix: Azure DevOps
-description: MaintainMarkdown files in a Git code repository and publish them to your team project wiki in Azure DevOps ms.technology: devops-collab ms.custom: wiki ms.prod: devops
+description: Maintain Markdown files in a Git code repository and publish them to your team project wiki in Azure DevOps ms.technology: devops-collab ms.custom: wiki ms.prod: devops